sudosu/rails_admin_mongoid_geospatial_field/README.md

 - `address_field` - the name of the address field.
 Defaults to "address"
 - `city_field` - the name of the city field.
 Defaults to "city"
 - `state_field` - the name of the state field.
 Defaults to "state"
+- `country_field` - the name of the country field.
+Defaults to "country"
 - `google_api_key` - if you use a Google Maps API Key, it can be specified here.
 - `default_latitude` - the latitude to center the map shown on if the latitude field is blank.
 Defaults to 40.711417, the latitude of New Jersey City, NJ, USA
 - `default_longitude` - the longitude used if the longitude field is blank.
 Defaults to -74.0647, the longitude of New Jersey City, NJ, USA.